As a not-for-profit organization and chartered under provisions of the Federal Credit Union Act, Randolph-Brooks has three primary objectives:

 - To help the members use buying power to their advantage.

 Their savings accounts have an abundance of benefits when you become a member.
-A credit union savings account with Randolph- Brooks Federal Credit Union gives you automatic membership to a strong and secure financial community.
-In addition to what was mentioned above, a member of RBCFU will also be have no monthly service fee, no transaction fees, and only need $1 minimum balance to open a savings account.
+A credit union savings account with Randolph-Brooks Federal Credit Union gives you automatic membership to a strong and secure financial community.
+A member of RBCFU will also have no monthly service fees, no transaction fees, and only need $1 minimum balance to open a savings account.

-They also don’t provide an abundance of details about their accounts; you must obtain the information by inquiring at a local branch.
+They don’t always provide an abundance of details about their accounts; you must obtain the information by inquiring at a local branch.
 They don’t have a ton of options for the customers, starting with the number of branches and ATMs available.
 They only offer two kinds of cards and there isn’t much information about their standard checking accounts and what the benefit of having one with them might be.
-The only information they give is the rate of a standard free checking account which is .05% barely anything to make any kind of dividend and is lower than other credit unions.
-Lastly, compared to most other Credit Unions they require a higher minimum starting balance for their savings certificates, this isn’t totally a bad thing, but hard to do if you want to start one and can’t come up with $1000 to lock away for a long period of time.
+The only information they give is the rate of a standard free checking account.
+Lastly, compared to most other credit unions they require a higher minimum starting balance for their savings certificates, this isn’t totally a bad thing, but hard to do if you want to start one and can’t come up with $1000 to lock away for a long period of time.